Managing guarded rollouts

 Monitor a guarded rollout

 You can monitor a guarded rollout on a flag’s Monitoring tab.
-The Monitoring tab displays the monitoring progression, how many contexts have been exposed to the new variation, and how each variation is performing against the control variation:
+The Monitoring tab shows the rollout progression, how many contexts have been served the new variation, and how each metric is performing.

 From the Monitoring tab, you can: